S&P upgrades Tata Steel’s long-term issuer rating to ‘BB’ from ‘BB-‘

 While the company has increased capital expenditure (capex), the increase is still small in relation to the operating cash flows and does not affect the path of deleveraging.

 “We expect capex of about Rs 11,000 crore annually, up from about Rs 7,000 crore in fiscal 2021,” it said.
 The agency expects the company’s EBITDA of Rs 1 trillion and free operating cash flow of Rs 35,000 crore–Rs 40,000 crore, respectively, over fiscals 2022 and 2023.
-This is despite assumption of a 10 per cent decline in in fiscal 2023 from the current levels.
+This is despite assumption of a 10 per cent decline in steel prices in fiscal 2023 from the current levels.

 The commissioning of the ongoing 5 million tons per year capacity expansion at the Kalinganagar facility will significantly strengthen the credit profile over the next three to four years.
 This is especially so since the facility will be added without material debt.
 It will improve Tata Steel’s profitability with accompanying cold-rolled mill and pellet plant facilities also being set up.